Winter Storms and Extreme Cold

 Safety Tips for Extreme Cold

-- The Recreation & Parks Department operates several heated lobbies that are open to the public if citizens need a place to stay warm during the day, indoor masking is required, including:
+- The Recreation & Parks Department operates several heated lobbies that are open to the public if citizens need a place to stay warm during the day, indoor masking is recommended, including:

 - Know your area’s risk for winter storms.
 Extreme winter weather can leave communities without utilities or other services for long periods of time.